Media

 "17 requests for backup in 78 minutes"

-Supported crowd-density and flow analysis for The Washington Post's January 6 Capitol attack reconstruction, helping align visual evidence with radio traffic, dispatch records, movement patterns, and event timing.
+Contributed crowd-density estimation, spatial registration, and movement-flow analysis for The Washington Post's January 6 Capitol attack reconstruction, linking visual evidence with radio traffic, dispatch records, movement patterns, and event timelines.

 Methods: crowd counting, density estimation, spatial registration, temporal alignment.